berkeley-cs61as/markdown-courseware/textbook/chapter09 2 - Lambdas and Higher Order Functions/section07 Homework 2.md

 Notes:

-For 1.31a, you should base your `product` function off of the `sum` function earlier in the text.
-It should take 4 arguments - `term`, `a`, `next`, and `b`.
+* For 1.31a, you should base your `product` function off of the `sum` function earlier in the text.
+It should take 4 arguments: `term`, `a`, `next`, and `b`.
 Find the `sum` function and figure out what each of these arguments do.

-For 1.31a, the function to estimate pi should be called `estimate-pi`.
+* For 1.31a, the function to estimate pi should be called `estimate-pi`.
 It should take in no arguments, and should estimate pi using at least 100 terms of the formula given in SICP.

-For 1.33, the predicate should be the last argument to `filtered-accumulate` (see text box).
+* For 1.33, the predicate should be the last argument to `filtered-accumulate` (see text box).

-For 1.33, you should define functions `sum-sq-prime` and `prod-of-some- numbers` (see text box).
+* For 1.33, you should define functions `sum-sq-prime` and `prod-of-some- numbers` (see text box).

 ## Exercise 9